 Scott works closely with OSP in award setup and the post-award fiscal management of the University's grants and contracts.
 Though not part of OSP, he is a key contact for faculty managing their grants.

 Office of the Provost

-Fred is the primary liaison to the Provost and provides the final review before grant proposals go to the Provost for signature.
+Clark is the primary liaison to the Provost and provides the final review before grant proposals go to the Provost for signature.
 He works closely with OSP to ensure University policies are being followed.